thatRailsGuy/thatRailsGuy.github.io/_posts/2017-03-25-bracketless_bracket.markdown

 header-img: "img/basket-ball-header.jpg"
 ---

+### Article to be updated at end of NCAA Tournament.

 ## The Game
 A few years ago, we set out upon looking for ways to choose our draft order for fantasy football and I stumbled on an article about an alternative betting pool that didn't require much prior knowledge to win.
-I can't find the original source of the article (if you know it, please send it to me.)
+I think the original source of the method is Bill James, as linked [here](http://blogs.wsj.com/numbers/ncaa-bracket-math-1043/) but it's behind a paywall now.

 The gist of the game is that every participant picks one team from each seed.
 That is one 1 seed, one 2 seed, one 3 seed, etc. Each win that team earns earns the participant points.
 Points are based on seed, starting with 100 points for a 1 seed, 110 for a 2 seed, all the way down to 250 for a 16 seed win.